 Addressing the many ways these things interact is essential to strengthening primary care systems, evidence, and health policy to reduce disparities across diverse communities.

 That’s why we at OCHIN equip community health centers with the best available information tools and build a representative evidence base for improved primary care practice and policy.

 Facts about the patients served by OCHIN member health centers and clinics

-Of the 6.4 million active patients served by OCHIN-hosted electronic health records, more than half (52 percent) are below the federal poverty level ($25,100 a year for a family of four).
+Of the more than 5.1 million active patients seen in the last three years served by OCHIN-hosted electronic health records, more than half (65 percent) are below the federal poverty level ($25,100 a year for a family of four).

 Do not have health insurance